 Like the brain exercise training favored by the Edwardians, Pelmanism is a product of Great Britain, and became very popular during the first half of the 20th century.

-More than 500,000 people reportedly used it, and one of them was the Prime Minister of the country himself!
+More than 500,000 people reportedly used these brain training exercises.
+One of them was the Prime Minister of the country himself!

 Why was it so popular?

 First, the system revolutionized brain training because it targeted the same mental functions we focus on optimizing to this day: